Start My Answer

 SoloSuit can file your Answer for you in Georgia.

 The statute of limitations is the time limit that a creditor or debt collector can sue someone for a debt.
-You read that right—if the statute of limitations on your debt has expired, then you can’t be taken to court for it.
+You read that right—if the statute of limitations on your debt has expired, then creditors and debt collectors don’t have legal grounds to sue you for it.
 That being said, this time limit is different in every state, and the type of debt involved also changes things.

 “All actions upon open account, or for the breach of any contract not under the hand of the party sought to be charged, or upon any implied promise or undertaking shall be brought within four years after the right of action accrues.”